 We have many moments and chapters in our lives.
 Some of these chapters in our lives are joyful ones.
 Some are them are difficult and challenging.
 We tend to look at special dates on the calendar and reflect about the past moments of our lives.
 I especially tend to do this.

-Seven decades ago on August 24, 1947 a little baby girl was born.
+Seventy-two years ago yesterday on August 24, 1947 a little baby girl was born.
 Her parents named her Sharon Lynn.
 She was her parents first child, and she was born two weeks earlier than expected.
 As you may have guessed this little girl is the author of this blog post.

 Yet God truly does bring beauty from the ashes of the difficult chapters of our lives.
 God says in John 16:33b, "In this world you will have trouble.
 But take heart I have overcome the world."
 He has overcome the world, and He will use our heartaches to advance His kingdom and for our spiritual growth and even joy.